Explore more blogs

 Fundraising strategies

-We’ve broken down the processing of planning a charity run, traditional or virtual, into seven simple steps.
-Learn how to keep donations high throughout the event and get inspired by real events.
+We’ve broken down the process of planning a charity run or walk—whether traditional, virtual, or hybrid—into ten simple steps.
+Learn how to keep donations high throughout your event and find inspiration from real-life success stories.

 March 12, 2021